Skip to content

 Technique / Application

-A specific physical movement.
-In this system, viewed as an expression of a principle, not an end in itself.
+Movement as an expression of principle, not an end in itself.

 (Definition Only)